4ngryR4v3n/fluffy-fiesta/Documentation/OS Setup/Kali.md

 Install Kali Linux in a virtual machine connected to a bridged network (necessary for transfer of image source from guest to host for safe-keeping).
 Use default Kali installation settings (ie. no encryption or fancy partitioning).

+Update and upgrade the system

 `apt-get update && apt-get upgrade`

 If this fails, /etc/apt/sources.list is probably empty.
 Copy the latest repositories from [here](https://docs.kali.org/general-use/kali-linux-sources-list-repositories).

+Install the necessary tools

 `apt-get install git live-build cdebootstrap`

+Clone the Kali live-build repository

 `git clone git://git.kali.org/live-build-config.git && cd live-build-config`